-Bartenders often add their own touches to the drink and give it more character.
+Bartenders often add their own touches to the drink to give it more character.

 For example, some mixologists use ginger ale or ginger juice instead of club soda.
 To take the drink to the next level, fresh made Concord grape juice is used instead of commercial grape juice.

-Since Concord grapes are a type of wine grapes, they have a distinctive wine-like flavor that compliments the cocktail.
-In addition, the juice made from fresh Concord grapes has a strong fruity flavor that commercial bottled juice doesn’t.
+Since Concord grapes are a type of wine grape, they have a distinctive wine-like flavor that compliments the cocktail.
+In addition, the juice made from fresh Concord grapes has a robust fruity flavor that commercially bottled juice doesn’t.

 As mentioned, Concord grapes are commonly used in a Transfusion cocktail.
 However, if they’re not available, here are a few other grape varieties to choose:

-- Moon drops: these finger-shaped grapes have a deep purple color and a similar taste as Concord grapes.
-Their sweet and slightly tangy flavor is perfect for any juicing.
+- Moon drops: these finger-shaped grapes have a deep purple color and a similar taste to Concord grapes.
+Their sweet and slightly tangy flavor is perfect for juicing.